Free Walking Sightseeing Tour #1 in Visby, Sweden

 Individual Sights in VisbySight 1: Sankt Hans och Sankt Pers kyrkoruiner

-St. Hans and St. Per are two church ruins in Visby, Gotland.
-The churches now standing were built in the 13th century and were dedicated to the evangelist John and the apostle Peter respectively.
+St. Hans and St. Per are two interconnected church ruins in Visby, Gotland.
+The churches now standing were built in the 13th century and were dedicated to John the Evangelist and Peter the Apostle respectively.

 Sight 2: Gotland art museum

-Gotland Art Museum is an art museum on Sankt Hansgatan in Visby, Sweden.
+Gotland Art Museum is an art museum on Sankt Hansgatan in Visby.
 Gotland Art Museum was opened in 1988 with Jan Brunius as director of Gotland's first elementary school building from 1847.
 The museum is part of the Gotland Museum.
-The museum's own art collection consists mainly of paintings and handicrafts related to Gotland from the early 1800s to the present.
+The museum's own art collection consists mainly of paintings and crafts related to Gotland from the early 1800s to the present.

 Sight 3: Packhusplan